 Don't forget the hefty 5,000mAh battery here either, ensuring the phone will be able to run and run no matter what you put it through.
 It's hard to find any fault in what the S20 Ultra offers, and it's hard to find a phone in 2020 that's able to beat it in any of the key departments that matter.

-The only real downside is the price, which is why it earns a place as our premium pick rather than our overall pick for the best phone on the market at the moment.
-As we said in our review, "if you are a tech enthusiast and have pockets deep enough to wield it, then the S20 Ultra is impossible not to recommend".
+The only real downside is the price, which is undoubtedly top tier.
+As we said in our review, though, "if you are a tech enthusiast and have pockets deep enough to wield it, then the S20 Ultra is impossible not to recommend".

 The best phone with digital stylus functionality